How are HIV and AIDS related to cancer?

 - Invasive cervical cancer

 When they are first diagnosed, some people with HIV and KS have no other symptoms, especially if their only lesions are on the skin.
-But many – even those with no skin lesions – have swollen lymph nodes, unexplained fever, or weight loss.
+But some – even those with no skin lesions – can have other symptoms, such as swollen lymph nodes, unexplained fever, or weight loss.
 Over time, epidemic KS spreads throughout the body.
 If KS involves a lot of the lung or intestine, it can be fatal.

 Non-Hodgkin lymphoma (NHL) is a cancer that starts in lymphoid tissue and may spread to other organs.
-It is more common in people with HIV infection or AIDS, but fewer people are developing it since anti-HIV drugs have been in common use.
+It is more likely to occur in people with HIV infection or AIDS than in people who are not infected, but most people with NHL are not infected with HIV.
+Fewer people with HIV are developing NHL since anti-HIV drugs have been in common use.

 The outcome for patients with AIDS-related NHL depends on the type of lymphoma and on the person’s immune function, as well as other factors.
 People with advanced NHL, a low CD4 (helper T-cell) count, and/or who don’t get anti-HIV drugs don’t usually do as well as people without these factors.